learnyou/lysa/README.md

 * We'll probably use [Hakyll](http://jaspervdj.be/hakyll/) to generate the site, at least initially.
 * Host it on GitHub pages.
+* Hakyll is a Haskell library, so we'll probably need to manage the project with cabal (to do dependency management, etc).

 We'll take a very informal tone, and won't pay too much attention to conventions or notation.
 (Well, duh, that's the entire point of the book).